syntasso/kratix-docs/docs/main/05-reference/05-resource-requests/04-status.md

    dbName: root
  ```

-Kratix would pickup the status and apply it back to the resource request.
+Kratix would pickup the status and apply it back to the Resource Request.
 The
-user would see the following when getting the resource request:
+user would see the following when getting the Resource Request:
 ```shell
 kubectl get database
 NAME                   STATUS